 Neat huh?
 Good luck!

 Ward Lionel Kremer is a lifelong musician, producer, and recording engineer, who cut his first hit at age 17.
-In the 1960’s he recorded and performed in the New York pop/R&B music scene with The Four Seasons, The Chiffons, Joey Dee, The Temptations, and Ike & Tina Turner.
+In the 1960s he recorded and performed in the New York pop/R&B music scene with The Four Seasons, The Chiffons, Joey Dee, The Temptations, and Ike & Tina Turner.
 In the ‘70s he worked in the Miami music scene with TK records, KC & The Sunshine Band, George McRae, and The Ritchie Family.
-Ward also recorded and produced soca, reggae, and jazz festivals in Italy, USA, and Mexico.
-He did live sound and recording for Randy Bernsen and Ken Basman.
-As Ward says, “There’s no music I can’t appreciate if it’s performed with soul, sincerity and love!”
+Ward also recorded and produced soca, reggae, and jazz festivals in Italy, USA, and Mexico, along with live sound and recording for Randy Bernsen and Ken Basman.